nav-gov-hu/Online-Invoice/docs/CONTRIBUTING.md

 the question and the response are visible to everyone.
 If the issue is a proposal and we agree with the content thereof, we will accept the proposal and list it on the project Kanban board as a task.
 The change will then be added to the project as a new commit.

+In the project it is possible to indicate the errors of the interface documentation.

 Please select the use of the template suitable for the subject from the issues, based on the following:

   - for questions: Kérdés-válasz / Q&A issue
   - for proposals: Fejlesztési kérés / Feature request
+  - for documentation errors: Dokumentációs hiba / Documentation error

 Please fill out the part after the [] label in the subject field of the template according to what the issue is referencing.